HowonRyu/howonryu.github.io/_pages/research.md

 ## Inertial Measurement Unit Input and step and gait feature recognition
-* Parkinson's disease severity detection model with wearable device data (triaxial IMUs) input using CNN architecture.
+* Parkinson's disease severity detection model with wearable device data (triaxial IMUs) input.
 * Identifying important kinetic and gait features.
 * Extensive literature review on the use of physiological signals from wearable devices for Parkinson's disease (PD) and machine learning methodologies.